Connect with us

 Silhouette of pedestrians on a walkway.
 (PHOTO: FILE)

-The bill further requires all public roads to have clearly marked lanes or walkways for exclusive use by pedestrians with signs labeling them as non-motorised zones.
+The bill further requires all public roads to have marked lanes or walkways for exclusive use by pedestrians with signs labeling them as non-motorised zones.

 The Bill, which has already been approved by the Parliamentary Budget Office (PBO), seeks to amend the Kenya Roads Act, 2007.